 oil dropper plant seeds

-You must be telling yourself “I don’t want to get ‘high’ just after exercise.”
+You must be telling yourself, “I don’t want to get ‘high’ just after exercise.”
 What you don’t know is that CBD is not psychoactive like THC, and it will not get you ‘high.

 CBD is beneficial for both pre-workout and muscle recovery after exercise.
 After an intense workout, you may feel sore, tense, and tired.
 Many people take non-steroidal anti-inflammatory drugs (NSAIDs) like Ibuprofen to numb these symptoms.

 CBD has many beneficial properties that come in handy for people who love exercise.
-It treats pain, inflammation, muscle spasm, and the seeds help with insomnia and reducing stress.
+It treats pain, inflammation, and muscle spasm, and the seeds help with insomnia and reducing stress.
 It is an all-in-one drug.

-How you can Consume CBD Oil
+How you can Consume CBD Oil for Better Fitness

 1. Tincture

 The most common way CBD is sold is in the form of oil called a tincture.
-This simply involves extracting the CBD from hemp or cannabis and infusing it in oil.
+This involves extracting the CBD from hemp or cannabis and infusing it in oil.

 CBD is generally infused with vegetable glycerin or alcohol.
 However, fractionated coconut oil, olive oil, and hemp oil are the best options because the body absorbs them more easily.